 While Alaska is right there at the top when it comes to social distancing, here are some tips to help keep you safe as you explore all Alaska has to offer.

 - Always check the latest State of Alaska Health Mandates prior to hitting the road.
-Currently, only travel between communities on the road system and Marine Highway System is allowed per Mandate 018.
-Fortunately, we have a lot of road to cover!

 - From campgrounds to organized tours, make reservations ahead of time and consider paying electronically.
 Walk-ins may be okay depending on the location, activity, or attraction, but it’s always best to call ahead.